zainabsunny/End-to-End-Machine-Learning-Pipeline-for-Personalized-recommendations-in-Databricks/README.md

     - user_session_index 25 (score: 8.8622e-07)
     - This indicates that user 9 is most likely to interact with product 3774.

+#### **6. Neural Collaborative Filtering (NCF)**
+  - Each cosmetic_id is associated with a list of users (user_session_index) ranked by predicted interaction score, indicating which users are most likely to engage with the product.
+    - cosmetic_id: The ID of the product for which recommendations are generated.
+    - user_session_index: The IDs of the users most likely to engage with the product, ranked by predicted interaction score.
+    - rating: The predicted score for the user-product pair, indicating the likelihood of user interaction.
+  - Outputs include:
+    - Top-N users most likely to engage with each product.
+    - Scores indicating the likelihood of interaction between each user and the product.
+  - Example:
+    - For cosmetic_id 18288, the top users likely to engage are:
+    - user_session_index 26313 (score: 9.1667e-07)
+    - user_session_index 7555 (score: 8.8622e-07)
+    - This indicates that user 26313 is most likely to interact with product 18288.

 ### Evaluation Results
 1. Cosine Similarity Recommendations:
   - Precision: 0.00015